Spokane, Washington: Parks and recreation

 In 1907, Spokane's board of park commissioners retained the services of the Olmsted Brothers to draw up a plan for Spokane's parks.
 Much of Spokane's park land was acquired by the city prior to World War I, establishing it early on as a leader among Western cities in the development of a citywide park system.
 Spokane has a system of over 87 parks totaling 4100 acre and includes six neighborhood aquatic centers.
-Some of the most notable parks in Spokane's system are Riverfront Park, Manito Park and Botanical Gardens, Riverside State Park, Mount Spokane State Park, Saint Michael's Mission State Park, Plantes Ferry Recreation Park, John A. Finch Arboretum, and the Dishman Hills Conservation Area.
+Some of the most notable parks in Spokane's system are Riverfront Park, Manito Park and Botanical Gardens, Riverside State Park, Saint Michael's Mission State Park, John A. Finch Arboretum, High Bridge Park and Liberty Park.

 Riverfront Park, created after Expo '74 and occupying the same site, is 100 acre in downtown Spokane and the site of some of Spokane's largest events.
 The park has views of the Spokane Falls and holds a number of civic attractions, including a skyride, a rebuilt gondola lift that carries visitors across the falls from high above the river gorge.
 The park also includes the historic hand-carved Riverfront Park Looff carousel created in 1909 by Charles I. D. Looff.
 Riverfront Park is currently being renovated and modernized (as of October 2016).
 Manito Park and Botanical Gardens on Spokane's South Hill features the Duncan Gardens, a classical European Renaissance-style garden and the Nishinomiya Japanese Garden designed by Nagao Sakurai.
 Riverside State Park, close to downtown, is a site for outdoor activities such as hiking, mountain biking, and horse riding.

 The Spokane area has many trails and rail trails, the most notable of which is the Spokane River Centennial Trail, which features over 37.5 mi of paved trails running along the Spokane River from Spokane to the Idaho border.
 This trail continues on towards Coeur d'Alene for 24 mi as the North Idaho Centennial Trail and is often used for alternative transportation and recreational use.
 In the summer, it has long been popular to visit North Idaho's "Lake Country", such as Lake Coeur d'Alene, Lake Pend Oreille, Priest Lake, or one of the other nearby bodies of water and beaches.
 In the winter, the public has access to five ski resorts within a couple hours of the city.
 The closest of these is the Mt.
 Spokane Ski and Snowboard Park, which has trails for cross-country skiing, snowshoeing, snowmobiling, and dog sledding.

 Zoological parks in Spokane include Cat Tales Zoological Park, a wildlife sanctuary primarily for big cats and the Blue Zoo an interactive aquarium in the NorthTown Mall.